-Customer Agreement stage two: Acceptance of an award as full and final settlement
+Customer Agreement stage three: Acceptance of an award as full and final settlement

 1) Format of Determination / outcome letter